 Fire protection is a very critical step in a construction or maintenance project, and it is highly important to choose the right contractor.
-All industrial fireproofing materials must meet the industry’s most stringent test, and the long-term performance of these materials is dependent upon proper installation in strict accordance with the manufacturer’s written specifications
+All industrial fireproofing materials must meet the industry’s most stringent test, and the long-term performance of these materials is dependent upon proper installation in strict accordance with the manufacturer’s written specifications.

-Passive Fire Protection (PFP) systems are engineered to deflect and slow the spread of heat, though the use of fire resistant coating systems.
+Passive Fire Protection (PFP) systems are engineered to deflect and slow the spread of heat, through the use of fire resistant coating systems.
 PFP systems help maintain the integrity of the structural steel when exposed to a fire, by protecting the steel and equipment from direct contact with the fire and allowing personnel time to escape.

 Fireproofing systems are required for the safety and protection of assets.
 Critical failure of steel occurs when the steel reaches 1000 degrees F. At this temperature, steel is reduced to 60% its original strength and can lose structural integrity.
 Without a PFP system, the time it takes to reach this critical temperature is much quicker.

 We have more than 200,000 sq./ft. of available work area under roof, and convenience of shipping and transportation to your job site anywhere nationwide.